tilde-lab/yascheduler/README.md

 ### Providers

-All cloud provider settings are set in the `yascheduler.conf` file in the `[cloud]` group.
+All cloud providers settings are set in the `yascheduler.conf` file in the `[cloud]` group.
 Each provider has its own settings prefix.

-These settings are common to all providers:
+These settings are common to all the providers:

 |               |                                                   |
 |---------------|---------------------------------------------------|